HomeESA by StateESA Letter New York

 How to Get an ESA Letter in New York

+No-pet lease, breed limits, pet rent — a valid ESA letter sets all of it aside for New York renters.
 From New York City co-ops and walk-ups to the Buffalo, Rochester, and Albany markets upstate, no-pet policies are widespread, and the state’s Human Rights Law reinforces fair-housing protections.
-A valid emotional support animal letter, written by a New York-licensed professional, is what turns a no-pet lease into an approved accommodation.
+That’s why getting the documentation right matters.

 What Your New York ESA Letter Includes